-Suppose you plan to build a new demanding product.
-You design and develop it.
-Before launching the product you check that whether it was developed as per the design or not and if it is developed the right way or not.
-If the answers to these questions are yes, you will launch it to the market.
-This step shows that you have verified the product.
+Suppose you plan to launch a new product.
+You develop it, and you check whether it was developed as per the design or not.
+Are the specifications as per the requirements?
+If the answer is yes, you have verified the product.

-According to the PMBOK Guide, 5th edition, “Control Quality is the process of monitoring and recording results of executing the quality activities to assess performance and ensure the project outputs are complete, correct, and meet customer expectations.”
+According to the PMBOK Guide, 6th edition, “Control Quality is the process of monitoring and recording results of executing the quality management activities in order to assess performance and ensure the project outputs are complete, correct, and meet customer expectations.”

-In the control quality process, you inspect the deliverable for its correctness and whether it meets all its quality requirements specified in the contract.
+Put simply, you inspect the deliverable for its correctness and ensure that it meets the quality requirements.

-Suppose you obtain a contract to build 200 km road.
-You start working on it, and appoint a quality control engineer to monitor the quality of work.
-This quality control engineer will be available all the time on-site.
-He will check the quality of deliverables at each stage; e.g. the quality of raw materials, level of the road, slope on turn, alignment of the footpaths, etc. If he finds any variations in the process or product he will take necessary corrective actions.
+You get a project to build a 200 km road.
+You start the work and appoint a quality control engineer.
+He will check the deliverables at each stage: e.g., f raw materials, level of the road, the slope on the turn, alignment of the footpaths, etc. If he finds any variations in the process or product he will take necessary corrective actions.

 The above example shows quality control activities.

 According to the PMBOK Guide, 6th edition, “Validate Scope is the process of formalizing acceptance of the completed project deliverables.”